 Jumper classes are scored objectively based solely on the horse’s athletic ability over fences as measured by time.
 A jumper’s only job is to clear all the fences in the course as quickly as possible without incurring any faults.
 A horse incurs faults for each mistake made: four faults for each rail knocked down, four faults for every refusal, and 1 fault for every second over the maximum time allowed to negotiate the course.
 The horse with the least amount of faults and the fastest time wins.
 Jumper courses, which are technical in nature and typically consist of 12-16 jumps, require strategic riding in addition to a swift pace.

 Equitation classes are judged on the rider’s ability, form, and skill to allow the horse to perform at its best, but the horse itself is not judged at all.
 The types of jumps and elements that make up an equitation course can resemble those used in either hunter or jumper classes, but the judging is subjectively based on the rider’s position, style, proficiency, accuracy, use of the aids (hands, seat and legs), as well as an overall impression of complete and quiet control.

 The sport has something to offer everyone who loves horses.
-On our website you can learn about our programs, find a Certified Trainer or Recognized Riding Academy, or access resources to grow as an equestrian.
+On our website, you can learn about our programs; find a Certified Trainer, Recognized Riding Academy or affiliate; or access resources to grow as an equestrian.
 USHJA offers memberships starting at $35 for non-competing members, which provide access to educational programs, numerous product and service discounts, and more.